chungchunwang/Student-Union-System/docs/setup/README.md

 ![Image of Global Variables table](./assets/Global_Variables_Screenshot.png)

 ### Budibase
 If you access your domain at the port you provided during the setup process, you should see a running, blank Budibase instance.
 Follow the onscreen instructions to setup an admin account.
-Once you log in, it will make you generate a new Budibase app.
-Follow along until you are able to quit this tour.
 We will not need to build an app from scratch, we just have to load in the saved app file.

-#### Install App
-Go to https://github.com/chungchunwang/Student-Union-System/tree/main/app/budibase/exports and download the latest version of the app.
-On the dashboard, click `Create new app`, and then `Import app`.
-Here, give the app a name and then import the file.
-It is recommended that you give the app the same name as the database.

-After you have logged in, change the configuration for MySQL to have `Host` be your domain name and `Password` be the password you set for MySQL during the setup process.
-Set `Database` to be the name of your schema.
-Save your configuration.

 #### Configure Budibase
-Exit the app and return to the dashboard.
+Go to the dashboard.
 We will now configure the global Budibase settings.

 ##### Email
 Go to `Email`, and configure the SMTP settings for an email address for the system to send automated emails with.
 You may have to create a free online email for this step, or contact your school administrator to obtain another school email.